Mecha-Weasel/spittoon/README.md

 Some things to note:
 1) The developer has "returned" (kind-of, behind-the-scenes anyway).
 2) The "official" HSB data has been updated recently (starting in early July 2025).
-3) Access to keep the HSB data has been delegated to another individual, active in the community.
+3) Access to keep the HSB data upate-to-date, has been delegated to another individual, active in the community.
 4) Conquently, the "FoF Community Server List Update (aka HSB Work-Around)" is effectively REDUNDANT now.
 5) Since the "FoF Community Server List Update (aka HSB Work-Around)" is no longer needed, I recommend UNINSTALLING it to ensure you get the latest HSB data.
 6) I have also updated the "community" HSB data to match the "official" HSB data, to assist with players transitioning back to normal operation.